StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 {!includes/access-manage-case-sharing.md!}

-### Sharing an existing case

-You can share an existing case by modifying its sharing rules directly within the case settings.

-Follow this step-by-step instructions to see [how to share an existing case](../../user-guides/analyst-corner/cases/share-a-case.md).
+Follow this step-by-step instructions to see [how to modify the sharing rules of an existing case](../../user-guides/analyst-corner/cases/share-a-case.md).

-### Modify tasks and observables sharing rules for an existing case
+## Manual sharing of tasks and observables in a shared case

-You can modify the tasks and observables sharing rules for an existing case by updating the configuration directly within the case settings.
+You can manually share tasks and observables in a shared case.

-Follow this step-by-step instructions to see [how to share tasks on an existing case](../../user-guides/analyst-corner/tasks/share-a-task.md).

-Follow this step-by-step instructions to see [how to share observables on an existing case](../../user-guides/analyst-corner/cases/share-an-observable.md).
+This is useful when task and observable sharing rules are set to *manual* to ensure that users manually select which tasks and observables to share.

 ## How sharing rules work together